May 24, 2022

 Now that you have your first package released, you may want to work on it or add new features.

-You will most likely be using your package within a project, but it is not convenient to work in a node_modules folder, you would risk losing your work every time you update the npm dependencies.
+You will use your package within a project, but you can’t just work in the node_modules folder, you would risk losing your work every time you update the npm dependencies.
 Let’s make things easier:

-1. Clone your module in any convenient location inside the project.
+1. Clone your module in any convenient location inside the project root.

-2. Enter in your module folder with the terminal and run npm link.
+2. In your module folder (the one you just cloned) run npm link.

 3. In the project root run npm link @nuovecode/npm-package

-Now you’ll have in node modules a symlinked version of your module and you can safely work in the location you prefer.
+Now you’ll have in node_modules a symlinked version of your module.

 Sometimes you may get this error on npm publish